EnterpriseDB/tpa/docs/src/tpaexec-configure.md

 installed ansible may be unable to match the full package version.
-For example, if the value for `bdr_package_version` was set to `3.6*` then ansible would not be able to match this to an installed version of BDR, it would assume no package is installed, and it would attempt to install the latest version available of the package with the same name in the configured repository, e.g. 3.7.
+For example, if the value for `bdr_package_version` was set to `3.6*` then ansible would not be able to match this to an installed version of PGD, it would assume no package is installed, and it would attempt to install the latest version available of the package with the same name in the configured repository, e.g. 3.7.